Spin oscillations of a single-mode polariton system driven by a plane wave: Introduction

-Here, we study oscillations in a system whose spin symmetry is broken in spite of identical external driving of two components.
-Unlike Refs.~\cite{Gavrilov2016} and \cite{Gavrilov2018} that consider abrupt switches between steady-state and chaotic solutions, this work is devoted to a \emph{continuous transition} between different (mostly regular) dynamical regimes in the course of varying pump amplitude~$f$.
-Namely, the fixed-point states characterized by constant $|\psi_\pm|$ may continuously turn into limit cycles which gradually expand and experience the period-doubling bifurcations.
-The other remarkable feature of the discussed system is \emph{bistability of limit cycles.} Since there are two spin states feasible under the same excitation conditions, the corresponding limit cycles are also twinned in phase space.
-Initially (at some $f$), they are well separated; however, the expansion of a periodic orbit makes it approach the twin one, which opens up the possibility of switches between two spin domains and leads to their unification.
-After a pair of alternative orbits have merged, they run through the whole range of circular-polarization degrees from $-1$ to $+1$ and represent a new symmetric state of the system.
+In contrast to Refs.~\cite{Gavrilov2016} and \cite{Gavrilov2018} which demonstrated sharp switches from steady states to chaos, this work is devoted to a continuous transition between different, mostly regular, dynamical regimes in the course of varying pump amplitude~$f$.
+Namely, we have found that steady condensate states with broken symmetry may continuously turn into limit cycles.
+Since there are two spin states feasible under the same external conditions, the corresponding limit cycles are also twinned in phase space.
+They are completely distinct near the bifurcation point; however, expansion of a given periodic orbit upon varying $f$ makes it approach the twin one, which opens the possibility of switches between two spin domains and leads to their unification.
+After a pair of alternative orbits have merged, they run through the whole range of circular-polarization degrees from $-1$ to $+1$ and represent a new, purely dynamical symmetric state which is stable against arbitrary perturbations.

 In what follows, the base model is introduced in Sec.~\ref{sec:model}.
-Sec.~\ref{sec:ms} is aimed at studying the fixed-point states with spontaneously broken symmetry and their bifurcations into nonsteady states.
-Sec.~\ref{sec:lc} deals with a variety of periodic solutions.
-Sec.~\ref{sec:conclusion} contains concluding remarks.
+Section~\ref{sec:ms} is aimed at finding the complete set of fixed-point solutions, after which we determine the conditions of their bifurcations into nonsteady states.
+Section~\ref{sec:lc} deals with a variety of periodic and chaotic dynamical states and their continuous transformations.
+Section~\ref{sec:discussion} contains a general discussion and concluding remarks.